An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Meta-Evaluation of Automatic Evaluation Metrics

 \subsection{Summary of Findings}

-We summarize our findings on the meta-evaluation of existing evaluation metrics for sentence simplification, namely LENS, BERTScores, SARI, BLEU, and FKGL. \begin{enumerate} \item Existing metrics are not capable of identifying the presence of errors in sentences. \item At sentence level, BERTScores are effective in differentiating the distinct difference between high-quality and low-quality simplification overall as well as on meaning preservation.
-However, they are not sensitive enough to evaluate the quality of simplification generated by GPT-4. \item On sentence-level simplicity, neither of the metrics is capable of differentiating high-quality and low-quality simplification. \item At corpus level, SARI aligns with our human evaluations while BLEU does not. \end{enumerate}
+We summarize our findings on the meta-evaluation of existing evaluation metrics for sentence simplification, namely LENS, BERTScore, SARI, BLEU, and FKGL. \begin{enumerate} \item Existing metrics are not capable of identifying the presence of errors in sentences. \item At the overall sentence level, both LENS and BERTScore fail to effectively differentiate between high-quality and low-quality simplifications, particularly when evaluating high-quality simplification models, i.e., GPT-4 and Qwen2.5-72B. \item For sentence-level meaning preservation, BERTScore is better at distinguishing high-quality from low-quality simplifications compared to LENS.
+Conversely, for sentence-level simplicity, LENS is more effective than BERTScore.
+However, the correlations of both metrics against human ratings are limited to the moderate range. \item At the corpus level, SARI aligns more closely with our human evaluations, while BLEU appears less suitable. \end{enumerate}